Dr Stef Pukallus

 Stef is a Senior Lecturer in Public Communication and Civil Development.
-Her research interest and expertise focus on the role that public communication can play in the building, developing and diminishing of civil society.
-She has examined how European citizenship was publicly communicated to European citizens from 1951 onwards and she has looked at how the EU has tried to stimulate what she calls a Civil Europe from the 1950s onwards through the use of culture, the mass media and education.
+Her research interest and expertise focus on the role that public communication can play in the building, development as well as in the diminishment and destruction of civil societies (emergent and mature).
+She has just published her third research monograph entitled Communication in Peacebuilding: Civil Wars, Civility and Safe Spaces (published with Palgrave Macmillan).
+She is currently working on how soap opera can engage in civil norm building as well as a new book project on the soundscape of civil society.
+Previously, Stef has examined how European citizenship was publicly communicated to European citizens from 1951 onwards and she has looked at how the EU has tried to stimulate what she calls a Civil Europe from the 1950s onwards through the use of culture, the mass media and education.
 She has acted as an official historian for the European Commission and its policies on public opinion and citizenship.
-She is currently working on her third monograph where she looks at how self-sustainable peace can be built in post-civil war settings through the use of communication which for her includes the fictional and factual media as well as the performative and visual arts.
-Stef also currently acts as a consultant for the UN DDR programme and the revision of its public information module.
-Her first two books Representations of European citizenship since 1951 and The building of Civil Europe 1951-1972 were both published with Palgrave Macmillan.